 With access to 11 public streets, residents and visitors can now connect between neighborhoods and to their favorite local businesses along the trail.

-As a reminder, interim trails are unpaved, have limited access points, and do not have additional lighting.
+As a reminder, unpaved trails are unpaved, have limited access points, and do not have additional lighting.
 Visitors can use these pleasant retreats at their own risk and are encouraged to wear appropriate footwear or use a bicycle that can handle graded railroad gravel and other rough terrain.

 Interested parties may view the full Invitation to Bid for the “Southside Trail – West” here.
 Bids are due on Friday, October 18, 2019 at 1 p.m.
 EST. The selected general contractor shall complete the project no later than 365 calendar days from receiving a Notice to Proceed.